 - The most common sign is a staring-like state

-- The child will look like it is daydreaming but cannot snap out of it.
+- The child will look like he is daydreaming but cannot snap out of it

 - Attacks are short, only lasts for seconds